The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 * Skewer
 * Fusion Coils

-To exclude a weapon spawner from Ranked modes, apply the "Ranked Exclude" label on the object.
-To make a weapon spawner only appear in Ranked modes, apply the "Ranked Include" label.
+{% hint style="info" %} To exclude a weapon spawner from Ranked modes, apply the "Ranked Exclude" label on the object.
+To make a weapon spawner only appear in Ranked modes, apply the "Ranked Include" label. {% endhint %}
 ## Equipment

 Adjustments to equipment required for the Ranked sandbox.
 These are modifications to the [standard setup for equipment spawners](../../gameplay/sandbox/equipment/equipment-spawning.md).